Forgot Password

 16. Is it safe to visit Mount Everest?

 Yes, visiting Mount Everest—especially trekking to Everest Base Camp—is generally safe with proper preparation.
 However, altitude sickness, weather conditions, and physical fitness should be taken seriously.
-Traveling with experienced guides improves safety significantly.
+Traveling with experienced guides through an agency improves safety significantly.

 Comments (0)